JLGarciaFranco/HadWalkPy/README.md

 The code is built into a single class under the file: decompose_wind.py.

-An example code with comments is found under the file: example.py

 The decomposition is based on the study of Schwendike et al., (2014), which decomposes a full 3D circulation into 2 orthogonal 2D circulations, which is also called the $\psi$ method originally proposed by Keyser et al., (1989).

 The output from this code can be: